 Curriculum and instructional practices incorporate a variety of activities to accommodate learning differences.
 In essence, the school adapts instructional methods to the child’s learning style.
 Our student/teacher ratio of 7:1 insures that no child is lost in the crowd.

 Hill School has been named a School of Distinction by the All Kinds of Minds Institute.
 The designation came about as a result of an extensive screening and evaluation program which recognized Hill School for its commitment to teacher training and on-going excellence in serving the individual needs of students.
-A non-profit organization founded in 1973, Hill has expanded to a fully accredited first through twelfth grade campus for different learners in southwest Fort Worth, not far from the campus of Texas Christian University.
+A non-profit organization founded in 1973, Hill has expanded to a fully accredited kindergarten through twelfth grade campus for different learners in southwest Fort Worth, not far from the campus of Texas Christian University.

 Hill School focuses on the student’s intellectual, emotional, social and physical development.
 In addition to our academic program, we offer numerous opportunities for a well-rounded school experience.
 Athletics, creative arts, extracurricular clubs and organizations enrich student life and provide creative and physical outlets.
 Through the TCAF (Texas Christian Athletic Association), Hill’s high school students compete against other private schools in various sports.

 Hill School exists to make the lives of different learners better, and to empower them to take their talents to the world around them.
 We foster an atmosphere of mutual respect among students and staff, enhancing the student’s self-esteem and leading them toward their potential.
 We see our students succeeding–in school and in life.